ggand0/ggando-website/content/blog/appstore.md

 This .pkg is what you upload to App Store Connect when submitting your app for review.

 ### Step 6.
 Upload the .pkg with Transporter
 Transporter is Apple’s official tool for uploading app builds to App Store Connect.
 It's a way to deliver signed binaries to the App Store.
-You can use the GUI app, but I ended up using the command-line tool because the GUI kept failing with vague errors.

 #### 6-1.
 Wrap the `.pkg` in an `.itmsp` directory
 Transporter doesn’t accept raw `.pkg` files.
 You need to wrap your package in an .itmsp directory, which contains both the .pkg and a metadata.xml descriptor.